HumbleKishore/Deep-Learning-Lab/Lab 1 Perceptron/README.md

   notebook while loading the data.
 - **Class distribution:** 762 authentic, 610 forged.

+For the additional task, no external dataset is used — the truth tables of the OR, AND, and NOT logic gates are defined directly in the notebook as small NumPy arrays.

 ## Method

+### Main Experiment: Banknote Classification
 - Features were standardized using `StandardScaler`.
 - Data was split into 1097 training samples and 275 testing samples (80/20 split).
 - A perceptron was implemented from scratch with a step activation function and